 - a.
 All students must abide by Quiet Hours, which are in alignment with local noise ordinances.
 During quiet hours, sound from a room or apartment should not be audible outside the unit door nor in adjacent rooms (including above or below the unit).
-Quiet Hours are the following: - i.
-Sunday Thursday: 10pm 8am - ii.
-Friday Saturday: 12am (midnight) 8am - b.
+Quiet Hours are the following:

+- i.
+Sunday Thursday: 10pm 8am

+- ii.
+Friday Saturday: 12am (midnight) 8am

+- b.
 Courtesy Hours are in effect at all times. - i.
 Courtesy hours refer to one's ability to occupy one's unit for the purpose of studying, sleeping, or engaging in activities in an atmosphere where peace and quiet takes precedence over other activities.
 Engaging in unreasonably loud activities either inside or outside the residence halls are prohibited, defined as a level of noise which may be deemed an undue disturbance by another member of the community. - c.
+Speakers, sound systems, subwoofers, and other auditory devices may not be aimed/projected out of resident windows, doors, or balconies into community areas. - d.
 Finals week is 24-hour quiet hours.
 24-hour quiet hours are from 8am the Saturday before Finals Week through 8pm the Friday of Finals Week.